ndhorton/rb120/notes/rb129/spot/spot_questions.md

 **What is polymorphism?**

 'Poly' means 'many' and 'morph' means 'forms'.
 Polymorphism is the ability for objects of different types to respond to a common interface, often, though not always, with different implementations.

+[the below paragraph is more duck typing?]

 So if a method invokes a method with a particular name on the objects passed to it as arguments, the argument objects can be of any type so long as they expose a public method of that name with the correct number of parameters.

 Polymorphism allows for flexibility, facilitates code reuse in new contexts, and increases the maintainability of code.